 Day trip from Halifax to Grand-Pré (1 day)

-On the mainland, Grand-Pré is an sad, but interesting UNESCO world heritage site that tells the story of Le Grand Dérangement.
+On the mainland, Grand-Pré is a sad, but important UNESCO world heritage site that tells the story of Le Grand Dérangement.
 This is the moment in history when the Acadians were expelled during the 18th century.
 More importantly, it offers a lesson where past events should not be forgotten.

 Great food can be found near Wolfville.
 We loved the Rolled Oat Café for its great salads and wraps, which was very popular with the college kids in town.